 The Intellectual Property Advisory Group (IPAG) is responsible to the Research & Innovation Committee for advising on the development of University policy around the management and exploitation of intellectual property.
 The group is chaired by the Pro-Vice Chancellor for Research & Innovation and its membership includes senior academics from the University of Oxford, senior members of Research Services and Legal Services, and representatives from Oxford University Innovation.
 IPAG is serviced jointly by Research Services and Oxford University Innovation.
 Holly Reeve (MPLS rep), Thibaut Deviese (Social Science rep) and Tahnee Kennedy (Med Sci rep) sit on this group on behalf of OxRSS.

-Health and Wellbeing Strategy Group
+*Health and Wellbeing Strategy Group (currently in abeyance)

 Mindful Employer Steering Group

 The disability advisor employed within the Equality and Diversity Unit chairs this group, which aims to implement the Mindful Employer Charter.
 The University of Oxford as a signatory of this charter shows a willingness to work towards better practice on mental health.
 Joulia Smortchkova (Humanities rep) are members of this group.